 Which travelers are affected?

 The change is expected to affect travelers from countries currently benefiting from Thailand’s visa exemption scheme.
-The final list of eligible countries and territories still needs to be officially confirmed when the new rules are published in the Royal Gazette.
+The final regulatory list and practical implementation still need to be confirmed through publication in the Royal Gazette and updates from Thai authorities.

-It is therefore important to check the rule applicable to your nationality before departure, as Thai authorities may adjust country lists and official platforms may be updated gradually.
+It is therefore important to check the rule applicable to your nationality before departure, as country lists and official platforms may be updated gradually.

 When will the new rule come into effect?

-As of May 21, 2026, no official publication has yet been reported in the Royal Gazette, and the current 60-day system therefore remains the reference displayed by some official and consular sources.
-Travelers already in Thailand under the current system should be able to stay until the expiry of the stay period already granted.
+Travelers already in Thailand under the current system should be able to stay until the expiry of the stay period already granted by immigration upon arrival.

 The exact date of entry into force therefore depends on this official publication.
-Until then, a transition period may remain between the government announcement, the updating of official platforms, and actual implementation at airports or land border checkpoints.
+Until then, a transition period may remain between the government announcement, updates to official platforms, and actual implementation at airports or land border checkpoints.

 Can you still stay 60 or 90 days in Thailand?